trendev/crypt4kids/README.md

 # crypt4kids
-A basic crypto tool for kids
+A simple crypto tool for kids :books:

-> ## :hand:  code used during our Go's workshops

-### Test
+## :zap: Run (using golang)

-Clone the repo and execute the following command :
+Clone the repo and execute the following command:

 `go run ./cmd`

-... and you can enter the text to translate, using ROT13 algorithm :
+... and you can enter the text to translate, using `rot13` algorithm:

 `Trendev rox`

-should give :
+should give:

 `Geraqri ebk`

-:kissing:
+## :rocket: Run (using docker)
+Just run:

+`docker run -it --rm ghcr.io/trendev/crypt4kids`

+## :sweat_smile: Need Help ?
+Run the following command if you need to get app usage:

+`docker run -it --rm ghcr.io/trendev/crypt4kids -h`

-Set the `-alg` flag if you want to change the algorithm and `-h` if you want to get the command usage.
+You can set the `-alg` flag if you want to change the algorithm. `rot13` or `atbash` or `atbashrot13` or `rot13atbash` are supported and **`rot13` is default one**.